IBM/aihwkit/tests/README.md

 pip install -r requirements-dev.txt
 ```

-All the tests and example do not have a main.py file.
 To run the full test suite simply do (from the command line):
 ```
 make pytest
 ```